-If you are interested in volunteering with EFRS, we encourage you to drop by Station 1 during one of our Saturday morning duty sections between 8AM and Noon.
-Here you can meet the members and get answers to your questions about volunteering with EFRS.
+If you are interested in volunteering with EFR, we encourage you to drop by Station 1 during the first two Saturdays mornings of the month between 9AM and Noon.
+Meet us, pick up an application

-What commitment must I make to volunteer with EFRS?
+What commitment must I make to volunteer with EFR?
 Volunteering with the fire service requires a greater commitment than many other types of volunteer work.
 There are trainings to attend, equipment to maintain and calls to respond to.
-EFRS asks that active members attend 2 â€“ 3 training sessions per month, a half-day duty section every third Saturday and respond to 33% of all calls.
+EFR asks that active members attend 2 â€“ 3 training sessions per month, a half-day duty section every third Saturday and respond to 33% of all calls.

 I work during the day and cannot respond to calls from work.
 Many of our members have full time jobs.
 Some have job flexibility that allows them to respond to calls during the day and some do not.
 Even if you can’t respond during the normal workday we would love to have you as a member.
 And by the way, only about 25% of all calls for service occur weekdays between 8 AM and 5 PM.

-Does EFRS supply me with all the equipment I need to be a volunteer firefighter?
+Does EFR supply me with all the equipment I need to be a volunteer firefighter?
 For the most part the answer to this question is yes.
-However, EFRS does not provide uniforms or footwear other than that used during structural firefighting.
+However, EFR does not provide uniforms or footwear other than that used during structural firefighting.